 Chocolate drink, Cacaolat, Barcelona, Spain.
 Anything better than chocolate?
 Melted chocolate!
 Copyright © 2022 Terence Carter / Grantourismo.
 All Rights Reserved.

 When you think of Barcelona, after Gaudi, Picasso, the Ramblas, and cava, you probably think of chocolate – or xocolata as it is called in Catalan.
-It is so beloved Barcelona’s locals, they even have a museum dedicated to it, the Museo de La Xocolata.
+It is so beloved by Barcelona’s locals that they even have a museum dedicated to chocolate, the Museo de La Xocolata, and Barcelona’s most beloved beverage after cava is hot melted chocolate or drinking chocolate.
+We decided to sample the best.

-For most travellers to Barcelona, having a chocolate con churros is one of those must-do experiences – something to tick off the list – and while we’ve tried it before, we thought we’d better partake again for Grantourismo.
+For most travellers to Barcelona, having a chocolate con churros or hot chocolate with churros is one of those must-do experiences – something to tick off the list – and while we’ve tried it before, we thought we’d better partake again for Grantourismo.
 Any excuse!

-We decided to try Granja Viader in the Raval, which opened in 1870 and claims to be Barcelona’s oldest café, because it is here where the family claim Joan Viader invented the famous chocolate drink Cacaolat, in 1931, and the first mass-produced bottled milk beverage.
+We decided to try Granja Viader in the Raval, which opened in 1870, and claims to be Barcelona’s oldest café.
+Because it was here where the family claim Joan Viader invented the famous chocolate drink Cacaolat in 1931, and the first mass-produced bottled milk beverage.

-Tucked down a narrow alley, it is atmospheric and has loads of charm, however, the framed clippings on the walls from newspapers and magazines attesting to its history and authenticity, and the tables crammed with tourists thumbing through guidebooks and fingering maps almost put us off.
+Tucked down a narrow alley, Granja Viader is low-lit, atmospheric, and has loads of charm.
+However, the framed clippings on the walls from newspapers and magazines attesting to its history and authenticity and the famous people who’d frequented the café, along with the tables crammed with tourists thumbing through guidebooks and fingering maps, almost put us off.

-Against our better judgement we went in, and while the hot chocolate was delicious – thick, sweet and very dark – and every tourist was having one, the few tables of locals there were drinking Vienna coffee, café con leche, and café cortado…
+Against our better judgement we went in.
+We were glad we did.
+But while Barcelona’s hot drinking chocolate was incredibly delicious – thick, sweet, rich, and very dark – and every tourist was having one, the few tables of locals there were drinking coffee: Vienna coffee, café con leche, and café cortado…

 Granja Viader